intrig-unicamp/ixp-ptt-br/README.md

 /figures - figures and graphics of research results based on the analysis made

+/raw_data - script to collect raw data from Brazilian IXPs

 /spreadsheets - some research results with IXPs and their members characterization